altalogix/mucoder/_posts/beatdiscovery/2016-12-18-beatdiscovery-intro.md

 <p><a class="large-button u-fixed-width-20" href="#demo">watch demo</a></p>
 </div>

 If you make beats, then you’ve probably sifted through hundreds of sounds, loading them individually, only to program the same pattern you’ve made a thousand times.
 It’s extremely tedious, and can take the fun out of making a beat.
-Beat Discovery is the first drum sequencer of it’s kind, and was designed to solve this problem.
+Beat Discovery is the first drum sequencer of its kind, and was designed to solve this problem.
 It makes programming sounds fun, creative, and super easy.
 It’s easy for beginners & made for and by professionals.